Desmond O'Grady (journalist)

 Desmond M. O'Grady (11 December 1929 – 26 November 2021) was an Australian journalist, author, and playwright who resided and worked in Rome from 1962.

 Early life

 Desmond Michael O’Grady, (b.
 11 December 1929) was born in Melbourne, Australia, the son of Edward O'Grady and Winifred (Kiernan) O'Grady.
-He had an elder brother, Lance.
+He had an elder brother, Lancelot Kevin O'Grady.

 In 1936 he attended elementary school at the Good Shepherd Convent Melbourne.
 His father worked for the Australian Navy, and from 1940 he attended the Marist Brothers (Sydney) where his father was transferred to take charge of the naval stores at Garden Island Naval Base there.

 He returned to complete elementary school at the Christian Brothers in St. Kilda, Melbourne where he finished his secondary education.

 As a boy, O'Grady played cricket with the South Melbourne club in Melbourne and in his youth as an opening batsman for the Italian national team.
 He has won amateur tennis tournaments both in singles and doubles and as an Australian schoolboy was a champion middle distance runner.